SoundaryaVK/PEI/README.md

 PEI Assigment
 In this Project we follow MEdallion Architecture - Bronze , Silver, Gold all layers are in Unity Catalogue in the below Schema Names

-1 .Bronze Schema have 3 raw tables namely bronze_customers, bronze_products, bronze_orders \n
+1 .Bronze Schema have 3 raw tables namely bronze_customers, bronze_products, bronze_orders

-2. Silver Schema have 3 enriched tables namely silver_customer, silver_orders, silver_products \n
+2. Silver Schema have 3 enriched tables namely silver_customer, silver_orders, silver_products
+3.
-3. Gold Schema have aggregated table named Profit which holds the profit information \n
+4. Gold Schema have aggregated table named Profit which holds the profit information

 I have developed the logic with test case driven approach .